How to open a company in Norway

 What are the main corporate taxes applicable in Norway?

-Although the corporate tax is generally imposed at the rate of 23%, it is important to know that certain businesses that are related to financial activities can be liable to a higher corporate tax, imposed at the rate of 25%Norway also applies the following taxes
+In case you would like to open a company in Norway your should know that although the corporate tax is generally imposed at the rate of 23%, it is important to know that certain businesses that are related to financial activities can be liable to a higher corporate tax, imposed at the rate of 25%.
+Norway also applies the following taxes:

 Incorporation procedure in Norway